harrietrs/cross-gov-ai-testing-framework/framework.md

 > Because agentic AI can evolve through interactions, continuous monitoring and periodic re-validation are crucial for this type.

-For each AI type above, the framework will highlight any specific considerations in the [Modular AI Testing Framework](#modular-ai-testing-framework).
-Many AI systems are hybrid or complex (for instance, an AI service might include an ML model and a rule-based decision layer together); in such cases, teams should apply all relevant parts of the framework.
-The overarching approach is risk-based and context-appropriate, meaning that the extent of testing for any AI system should be commensurate with its potential impact and complexity.
+Where specific testing needs differ by AI type, these are called out in the relevant sections of this framework.

 ## Testing and Quality Engineering Principles for AI

+Testing AI is different.
+Traditional testing assumes software will behave deterministically.
+AI doesn’t always follow that rule — it adapts, it predicts, it generates.
+That makes testing both more complex and more critical.

 - **Design Context-Appropriate Testing**
 One size does not fit all.
-Always validate AI systems in conditions that reflect their real-world use context .
-This means moving beyond idealized training scenarios - for example, testing models on live or representative data to detect concept drift or unusual inputs that differ from training.
-A rule-based expert system, a predictive ML model, and a generative AI chatbot each require a different testing focus and test design tailored to their use case and operating environment.
+Always test AI systems in conditions that reflect their real-world use context .
+This means moving beyond idealised training scenarios - for example, testing models on live or representative data to detect concept drift or unusual inputs that differ from training.
+And rule-based expert system, a predictive ML model, and a generative AI chatbot each require a different testing focus and test design tailored to their use case and operating environment.

-- **Ensure Stability of Autonomous Operation**
+- **Test Autonomy, Don't Assume it**
 If the AI operate with any autonomy, evaluate how it behaves during prolonged unattended operation and edge cases- Does it gracefully escalate to human control when needed?
 Can it recover safely from errors without human intervention?
 We must specifically test ‘agentic’ aspects: for autonomous/agentic AI, simulate extended runs and unexpected scenarios to ensure the system remains safe and effective without constant oversight.

-- **Continuously Test Quality Across Versions**
+- **Test for Drift and Change**
 Treat AI models as ever-evolving - they may be retrained, updated or refined over time.
 Establish procedures to retest models whenever they change (new data, new model release, pipeline modifications) .
 This ongoing testing guards against regressions (performance drops), ethical drift (e.g. a model becoming less fair over time), or other quality degradation.
 Continuously incorporate feedback from real-world use to improve both the AI and the assurance measures (learning from incidents, updating tests, etc.).

 - **Adopt a Risk-Based Approach**
 The rigor of testing should be proportional to the AI system’s risk and impact .
 Not all AI deployments carry the same weight – a typo-correcting AI assistant is not as critical as an AI diagnosing medical conditions.
 Perform an initial risk classification (considering factors like impact on legal rights, safety, scale of use, novelty of the tech) and let that guide the depth of testing.
 High-risk AI (e.g. those that could endanger lives or cause legal determinations about individuals) demand exhaustive testing – possibly including formal verification or external audits – before deployment .
 Lower-risk tools can use lighter-weight checks, though still covering all relevant quality dimensions.
 Under this framework, no AI system is deployed without adequate testing, but the notion of 'proportionality' ensures resources are focused where it matters most.

-- **Make AI Decisions Transparent and Understandable**
-Ensure the AI’s workings can be explained and interpreted by humans to an appropriate degree .
-This means investing in explainability techniques: for ML, use tools to highlight which factors influenced specific predictions; for rule-based systems, maintain clear logic documentation; for generative or agentic AI, provide context or summaries of how they operate.
-In testing, verify that these explanations are accurate and helpful.
-This principle supports transparency obligations such as providing meaningful information about automated decisions under GDPR.
+- **Test What You Can Explain**
+An AI decision that can’t be explained can’t be trusted—or fixed.
+Testing should include not only whether the output is correct, but whether it makes sense.
+Use explainability tools to trace decision paths, surface logic, and ensure outputs align with what users expect.

 - **Treat Ethics as Testable Risk**
 Ethical considerations (e.g. avoiding harm, respecting rights, non-discrimination) should be managed like any other risk - with explicit tests and controls.
 Define ethical risk scenarios (such as the AI producing harmful or offensive output, or unfairly denying a service) and include them in test plans .
 Trace these back to design: ensure the system’s goals, training data, and constraints align with ethical guidelines.
 If there are defined ethical standards or checklists, treat compliance with those as test requirements.

-- **Test for Unintended Behaviors**
+- **Look for What Wasn’t Intended**
 Perform adversarial and stress testing to uncover how the AI behaves in extreme or unanticipated situations .
 This can reveal ‘unknown unknowns' - for example, a vision model picking up a spurious pattern (shortcut) or a chatbot getting tricked into revealing confidential info.
 Simulate malicious inputs, weird edge-case data, or reward hacking attempts to see if the AI can be pushed into undesired actions .
 This proactive probing helps identify vulnerabilities before real adversaries or incidents exploit them.

-- **Design for Safe and Predictable Failure**
+- **Test Safe and Predictable Failure**
 Verify that if the AI system does fail or encounter abnormal conditions, it fails safely .
 Testing should include scenarios of component outages, bad data, or exceptions to ensure the system responds with appropriate fallbacks (e.g. default to a conservative decision or hand off to a human) rather than uncontrolled behavior.
 In other words, build and test fail-safe mechanisms (or ‘graceful degradation’) so that failures do not lead to harm or chaos.

 - **Benchmark Performance Holistically**
 Test not only accuracy, but also the system’s efficiency, scalability, and resilience under load .
 Measure response times, throughput under peak usage, and resource utilization (CPU, memory, etc.), especially for large models or real-time systems.
 Evaluate performance under degraded conditions too (e.g. network latency, partial outages) to ensure service continuity.
 Holistic performance testing ensures the AI can meet service level requirements in a production environment, not just produce correct output in ideal lab conditions.

-- **Make AI Behavior Observable**
+- **Make Quality Observable**
-Implement monitoring hooks and telemetry to observe the AI in action .
-In testing and in production, we should track things like model confidence scores, input distributions, and output trends so that anomalies can be detected quickly.
-For example, if a model’s predictions start drifting from expected patterns, monitoring should trigger an alert.
-This observability principle ties into deployment - ensuring there are tools (dashboards, logs) to continually watch the ‘health’ of the AI system.
+Testing doesn’t end at deployment.
+Quality needs to be visible in production through monitoring, feedback loops, and traceable logs.
+If something goes wrong, you should know about it—early, clearly, and with enough data to respond quickly.

 These principles set the tone for the subsequent sections.
 They encourage testers and project teams to look at AI quality from multiple angles - technical, ethical, and operational - and to integrate testing as a continuous effort.